-The benefits of the use of castor oil May 16, 2017 – Posted in: hair, natural oil – Tags: benefits, castor, natural, oil, ricin, use
+The benefits of the use of castor oil May 16, 2017 – Posted in: Uncategorized – Tags: benefits, castor, natural, oil, ricin, use

 Castor oil is known for its natural laxative properties, but it also has other interesting uses that are worth knowing.
 Some doctors specify that, consumed in large quantities, it can be toxic, however, its use in traditional medicines dates back to a very remote era.

 What should you know about castor oil?